 Answer: It is expected that each middle school team will practice once a week and play one game a week.
 The tentative plan (pending a final field allocation from the County) is for each team to practice on Monday and play a game on Thursday.
-The intent of this plan is to try and limit the potential conflicts between the middle school teams and travel or Juniors teams.
+The intent of this plan is to try and limit the potential conflicts between the middle school teams and travel teams.

 Question: My player is currently on a travel team.
 Will my player be able to continue playing travel baseball if he/she plays on a middle school team?

 Answer: Yes.
 Representatives from each of the leagues involved in the middle school program are speaking directly with the coaches of the local travel teams to try and ensure cooperation.
 As noted above, we are limiting the schedule to one game and one practice per week, and we have tried to identify days that do not conflict with most local travel teams’ current schedules.
 The middle school teams might also provide players with the opportunity to gain additional experience playing a position that might not be their primary position on their travel team.

 Question: Will there be an additional cost to participate in the Middle School Program?

 Answer: An additional fee may be required from each player who makes his/her respective middle school team in order to cover the cost of higher quality game and practice uniforms.

 Question: Will a player that does not make their respective middle school team be required to play in the Juniors/Seniors Division this Spring?